vaersaagod/geomate/README.md

 ## Requirements

-This plugin requires Craft CMS 4.0.0 or later.
+This plugin requires Craft CMS 4.0 or later.
 The plugin also requires the zlib PHP extension.

+### ⚠️ GeoMate and static caching

+GeoMate relies on dynamic geolocation and IP-based logic in PHP, which makes the plugin generally incompatible with statically cached sites (e.g. those using full-page caching via Cloudflare, Craft Cloud, Servd and similar).

+### ⚠️ GeoMate and Craft Cloud

+GeoMate relies on a self-hosted IP geolocation database from MaxMind, which must be downloaded and stored locally.
+This makes it a bad fit for Craft Cloud or other hosting environments with ephemeral storage (e.g. serverless platforms or auto-scaling containers), where local files may be lost between requests or deployments.

 ## IMPORTANT UPDATE